-I’ve know Vietnam through its famous coffee with condensed milk (cafe sua da) when I had breakfast in my cousin’s place in Beijing 3 years ago, it has this very distinct strong taste that I have never tried before that’s why it became my instant favorite.
-I haven’t had much knowledge and information about this country, so when I got the chance to do a backpacking in south-east Asia I included Vietnam as my final destination.
+I’ve known Vietnam by its famous coffee with condensed milk (cafe sua da) when I had breakfast in my cousin’s place in Beijing 3 years ago, it has this very distinct strong taste that I have never tried before that’s why it became my instant favorite.
+I haven’t had much knowledge and information about this country, so when I got the chance to do a backpacking in south-east Asia I placed Vietnam as my final destination.

 Vietnam would probably be my favorite country that I have been when it comes to food.
 Literally every corner of every street in Ho Chi Minh (Saigon) has a food place to eat and its super cheap!
 You can grab a filling large bowl of beef Pho for VND45,000 (Php95) and VND15,000 (Php30) for a refreshing iced cold coffee with condensed milk.
 No wonder why Vietnam is a favorite place of foodie-travelers around the world.

 To be honest, my biggest regret in my Saigon foodscapade is trying an authentic Banh Mi.
 I know that’s alot!
 It’s like going to Paris without seeing the Eiffel Tower.

 I don’t know why I didn’t mind to grab one when I loiter along Pham Ngu Lao Street or even in the alley near Saigon Square, maybe I’m so occupied about my thoughts of hoarding a bunch of Trung Nguyen coffee when I go home.
 Haha, well I’m actually successful on that part.